Quantum theory for a total system including one internal measuring apparatus: Discussions and conclusions

 \subsection{Comparison with CHI of quantum mechanics}

 In this section, we discuss relations between the theory proposed here and CHI.
 In CHI, the time evolution of a quantum system has a stochastic nature and is described by (quantum) consistent histories \cite{Griffiths84,Grif96,Griff02,Omnes88,Omnes92,Omnes99,GH90,GH93,Hohen09}.
 Each history is composed of a sequence of events represented by time-ordered projection operators, with unitary connection between each two successive events.
-The consistency of consistent histories is determined by a consistency condition.
-One projective decomposition of the identity operator is called a framework.
-A single framework rule must be obeyed when CHI is used, which states that a valid description must use one framework only, even though other frameworks are also legitimate.
+The consistency among consistent histories is guaranteed by a consistency condition.
+One projective decomposition of the identity operator, the elements of which are used to construct histories, is called a framework.
+A single-framework rule must be obeyed when CHI is used, which states that a valid description must use one framework only, even though other frameworks are also legitimate.